n1ch0la5/aioli-cli/README.md

 3. Modify the repository URLs in the CLI code
 4. Publish your version of the CLI

+# Windows Compatibility

+Aioli CLI now supports both macOS and Windows.
+Here are some important notes for Windows users:

+## Windows-specific Setup

+1. **No Herd Support**: Laravel Herd is macOS-specific, so on Windows you'll need to:
+   - Set up a local development environment using Laragon, XAMPP, or Laravel Sail
+   - Configure your hosts file manually to point `projectnameapi.test` to your local server

+2. **Command Line Differences**:
+   - Windows uses different path separators and command syntax
+   - The CLI handles these differences automatically

+3. **URL Opening**:
+   - Windows uses `start` instead of `open` to launch URLs
+   - The updated startdev.js script now handles this automatically

+## Troubleshooting on Windows

+### Common Issues

+1. **SSL Certificate Issues**:
+   - You may need to manually trust the SSL certificate for your local development environment
+   - Look for options in your local development tool to generate and trust certificates

+2. **Path Issues**:
+   - If you encounter path-related errors, try using forward slashes (/) instead of backslashes (\\)
+   - Avoid spaces in your project path

+3. **Permission Errors**:
+   - Run command prompt or PowerShell as Administrator if you encounter permission issues
+   - On Windows, avoid running the CLI from a network drive

+4. **Terminal Integration**:
+   - Make sure VS Code's "Open Terminal Programmatically" extension is installed
+   - If terminals don't open automatically, you can manually start the required processes

+### Required Software on Windows

+- Git for Windows
+- Node.js and npm
+- PHP 8.1+ (available in your PATH)
+- Composer
+- Visual Studio Code with "Open Terminal Programmatically" extension

+If you encounter any Windows-specific issues, please report them on the GitHub repository.

 ## Troubleshooting

 ### Common Issues